vacp2p/rfc-index/codex/raw/marketplace.md

 The erasure coding technique SHOULD be the [Reed-Soloman algorithm](https://hackmd.io/FB58eZQoTNm-dnhu0Y1XnA).

 When the client node is prompted by the user to create a storage request, it MUST submit a transaction with the desired request parameters.
-The requester MUST provide a `duration` value for the storage request along with the appropriate `reward`, payment for request.
 Once a request is created via the transaction, all slots MUST be filled by storage providers before the request is officially started.
 If the request does not attract enough storage providers after a time defined by `expiry` runs out,